You probably know that the impact of great imagery goes a long way and impacts brand awareness, marketing efforts, and ultimately revenue.

-In this article, I am going to review some Hotel Photography Guidelines both for the Hotels and the Photographers.
+In this article, I am going to review some Hotel Photography Guidelines for Hoteliers and Photographers.
 So let’s dive in.

-Before we start talking about capturing impactful images that translate into brining you more guests we have to understand the need.
+Before we start talking about capturing impactful images that translate into bringing you more guests we have to understand the need.

-Start by Bulletproofing the locations you need to capture and also the number of photos needed per space.
+Start by Bulletproofing the space you need to capture and also the number of images needed per space.

 - 1-2 Daytime of the property.